bahrus/custom-enhancements/README.md

 Here the platform would attach the enhancement during instantiation using the afore mentioned methods.

-Both ways of attaching the enhancement would result in calling a new reserved method, attachedCallback, allowing the userland code to pass in such things as private data and element internals to the enhancement.
+Both ways of attaching the enhancement would result in calling a new reserved method, featureAddedCallback, allowing the userland code to pass in such things as private data and element internals to the enhancement.

 ## Support for a view model DOM fragment manager tied to the itemscope attribute.